apache/incubator-heron/website/content/docs/concepts/topologies.md

 In contrast with the topology API, the Heron DSL offers:

-* **Boilerplate-free code** --- Instead of needing to implement spout and bolt classes, the Heron DSL enables you to write functions, such as map, flatMap, join, and filter functions, instead.
+* **Boilerplate-free code** --- Instead of re to implement spout and bolt classes, the Heron DSL enables you to write functions, such as map, flatMap, join, and filter functions, instead.
 * **Easy debugging** ---
 * **Completely flexible data model** ---